 Lara knew how to make her home safer because of her work, and she was willing to do so to protect her three kids.
 But the recommendations were tough to fulfill.
 As a professional injury researcher, Lara wondered, “How hard must it have been for all those parents I was advising?”
 She realized that many parents have their cell phones with them at all times.
 What if all the safety tips were available through a cell phone app?
 From her own home safety challenges, Lara came up with a solution – a mobile app to guide families in their efforts to make their homes safer for their kids.

-Lara’s vision became a reality this winter with the launch of the Make Safe Happen home safety app.
-Funded by a generous grant from the Nationwide Foundation with additional financial support from Nationwide, the app was introduced this winter as part of Nationwide’s national Make Safe Happen launch and already has more than 10,000 downloads – and counting.
+In 2015, Lara’s vision became a reality with the launch of the Make Safe Happen home safety app.
+Funded by a generous grant from the Nationwide Foundation, the Make Safe Happen app has more than 60,000 downloads – and counting.

 Achieving Home Safety with an App